Échiré: History

 Knowledge of Echiré has been enhanced by recent archeological investigations.
 The 'Les Loups' (Literally 'The Wolves') site identified by Maurice Marsac using aerial photography comprises a late Neolithic defensive site protected by two ditches adapted from a dried up valley and from the course of the River Sèvre Niortaise.
 The lesser of the two ditches, which surrounds the smaller portion of the fort, has yielded pottery fragments that indicate connections with the more extensive archaeological site of Kroh Kollé at Saint-Pierre-Quiberon to the north.
 Elsewhere the tomb of a young woman with a baby provides evidence of a double perinatal death.

 Other archaeological sites have been identified by Marsac, including the remains of a Gallic farm.

 In the centre of the little town, near to the church, survive the remains of a Gallo-Roman temple, rediscovered at the beginning of the twentieth century.

+Population

 Economy

 The town's economy is based on the local dairy which produces the well-regarded Échiré brand of butter.
 Other residents commute to Niort where the insurance industry is a significant source of employment.